 Funny enough, as I was wrapping up this piece, I stumbled across a LinkedIn post from Louise Story, Chief News Strategist at The Wall Street Journal, that read:

 “You can only move the needle on SEO if everyone from your reporters and editors to your product managers and engineers focus on it.”Louise Story, Chief News Strategist at The Wall Street Journal

 This summarizes my sentiment quite well: SEO isn’t just the responsibility of SEO professionals.
 It takes a village.
-And by knowing some of the key SEO fundamentals to web writing, journalists can help extend the reach of the content they took such great care to create.
-I hope my article can serve as a bookmark-worthy resource for editorial teams and an outline for SEO pros looking to train their co-workers on the fundamentals of editorial SEO.
+And by knowing the SEO fundamentals of web writing, journalists can help extend the reach of the content they took such great care to create.
+I hope my blog post can serve as a bookmark-worthy resource for editorial teams and an outline for SEO pros looking to train their co-workers on the fundamentals of editorial SEO.